GuangzheWen/web-softwaretools-plain/report/Background.md

 - Complete essentail API and fix bug of operations that return inconsistent results
 - Develop a relevant and improved graphical user-interface for users
 - Demonstrate the website is satisfactory and attractive
-- Engage in group work to get skills how to build a user-friendly website with group practice.
+- Engage in group work to get skills how to build a user-friendly website with group practice

 ## Checklist

 The checklist against which we can evaluate at last.

-- [ ] An interviewer with the owner to learn about his attitudes, ideas, and desires.
+- [x] An interviewer with the owner to learn about his attitudes, ideas, and desires.
-- [ ] Perform Focus Groups[2] methodology to do user research and form the user stories.
+- [x] Perform Focus Groups[2] methodology to do user research and form the user stories.
-- [ ] Take the codebase of the pet store and improve pet store api in need.
+- [x] Take the codebase of the pet store and improve pet store api in need.
-- [ ] Analyze our site according to the results of user research and the interview with customers and the own r.
+- [x] Analyze our site according to the results of user research and the interview with customers and the owner.
-- [ ] Add essential new features to meet the demands from users.
+- [x] Add essential new features to meet the demands from users.
-- [ ] Unit testing and integration testing with user input to make sure the website could run correctly.
+- [x] Unit testing and integration testing with user input to make sure the website could run correctly.
-- [ ] Do a survey to find out items need to be improved in the next step.
+- [x] Do a survey to find out items need to be improved in the next step.
-- [ ] Scheduled product delivery and get feedback from users.
+- [x] Scheduled product delivery and get feedback from users.

 # System Design